mervemepa/weaving-web/notes.md

-- Add more tie-up modules
+- Add more tie-up modules -done
-- Add button for clean display
+- Add button for clean display -done
-- Add button for save as jpg
+- Add button for save as jpg -done
 - Edit project text on html file
 - Prepare a readme file for git